Year of entry 2024

 physical & natural sciences.

-BSc: Applicants with BTEC Diploma or Extended Diploma qualifications must have at least one science or psychology at A-level.
+BSc: Applicants with BTEC Diploma or Extended Diploma qualifications must also have at least one science or psychology at A-level.

 BSc: D3/D3/M1 including D3 in a science subject.
 Global Perspectives excluded.